 - 1.34.
-There is a range of Government Agencies whose actions impact upon the Malvern Hills.
+There is a range of Government Agencies whose actions impact upon the National Landscape.
 Their strategies set high-level policy and generally cover the whole of the country.
-Any mention of a particular site, such as the Malvern Hills, within these policies indicates the high national importance of the topic. - 1.35.
+Any mention of a particular site, such as the Chase, within these policies indicates the high national importance of the topic.

+- 1.35.
 Natural England's purpose is to help conserve, enhance and manage the natural environment for the benefit of present and future generations, thereby contributing to sustainable development.
 It seeks a well-managed Nature Recovery Network across England which connects people to the natural environment for their own and society's wellbeing, enjoyment and prosperity.
 It is directly responsible for the management of the national sites and prepares plans to ensure that these sites reach a favourable ecological condition.
 The Targets and Outcomes Framework establishes a core, shared set of indicators for Protected Landscapes.
 Natural England will supply data to Protected Landscapes on these indicators, undertaking a significant part of the data gathering and processing effort for Protected Landscapes.
-The Targets and Outcomes Framework replaces the Monitoring Environmental Outcomes in Protected Landscapes data, supplied by Natural England since 2012. - 1.36.
-Historic England protects historic places such as Scheduled Monuments, archaeological sites, registered parks and gardens, scheduled landscapes, and listed buildings; and protected wrecks.
-The Agency prepares plans and advice to ensure decisions serve people, places and the economy - 1.37.
-It is the Environment Agency's duty to protect and improve the environment.
-In England it regulates major industry and waste, and the treatment of contaminated land.
-It is responsible for water quality, resources and fisheries; inland river, estuary and harbour navigations; and conservation and ecology.
-It is also responsible for managing the risk of flooding from main rivers, reservoirs, estuaries and the sea.
+The Targets and Outcomes Framework replaces the Monitoring Environmental Outcomes in Protected Landscapes data, supplied by Natural England since 2012.

+- 1.36.
+Historic England is the public body that helps people care for, enjoy and celebrate England's spectacular historic environment.
+It does this by:

+- championing historic places;

+- identifying and protecting our heritage;

+- supporting change;

+- understanding historic places; and

+- providing expertise at a local level.